患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 画像を拡大する

-Soft tissue sarcoma forms in soft tissues of the body, including muscle, tendons, fat, blood vessels, lymph vessels, nerves, and tissue around joints.
+Soft tissue sarcoma forms in the soft tissues of the body, including the muscles, tendons, ligaments, cartilage, fat, blood vessels, lymph vessels, nerves, and tissues around joints.

-The cells of each type of sarcoma look different under a microscope.
-The soft tissue tumors are grouped based on the type of soft tissue cell where they first formed.
+There are many types of soft tissue sarcoma.
+They are grouped based on the type of soft tissue cell where they first formed.

 This summary is about the following types of soft tissue sarcoma: